Pruzhany. Museum-estate "Pruzhansky palatsik"

 08.11.2024

-The stone manor impresses and delights with its appearance, consisting of several parts, different in height and volume.
-The house has two floors from the west, a square tower adjoins it from the east, and a one—story extension with a semicircular veranda from the west.
-The eastern part of the building includes a two-storey building in the shape of the letter "G" with a risalite projecting from the south side and having a gable at the top.
-All the objects of the building are decorated with pitched roofs.
+The stone manor house impresses and delights with its appearance, consisting of several parts, varying in height and volume.
+The house has two floors from the west, a square tower adjoins it from the east, and a one-story extension with a semicircular veranda from the west.
+The eastern part of the building includes a two-storey building in the shape of the letter "L" with a risalite protruding from the south side and having a gable at the top.
+All the buildings are decorated with pitched roofs.
 The facade is also impressive: the terrace on two columns overlooks the park, and the windows have semi-arched outlines.

-The park, which covers eight hectares, is also a picturesque place and is rich in various tree species such as alder, ash, oak and hornbeam.
+The park, which covers eight hectares, is also a picturesque place and is rich in various types of trees such as alder, ash, oak and hornbeam.

-The Pruzhany palace is a monument of historicism, embodied in the Neo—Renaissance style, especially its interesting variety - an early Renaissance rural villa.
+'Pruzhansky Palatsik' is a monument of historicism, embodied in the neo-Renaissance style, especially its interesting variety - the early Renaissance rural villa.

-Rethinking the architectural forms of the past was a characteristic feature of the advanced architectural thought of Western European countries from the end of the XVIII to the middle of the XIX century.
+Rethinking the architectural forms of the past was a characteristic feature of the advanced architectural thought of Western European countries from the end of the 18th century to the middle of the 19th century.
 This is due to the spread of the ideas of romanticism and sentimentalism in art.
-In landscape art, the strict regular style gives way to a more free landscape style, which strives for a harmonious fusion with the surrounding nature.
+In landscape gardening, the strict regular style gives way to a more free landscape style, which strives for a harmonious fusion with the surrounding nature.